logger

 AVAILABILITY

-The logger command is part of the util-linux package and is available
+The logger command is part of the util-linux package which can be

 Hurricane Electric.